-ÅF's Group management team normally meets once a month, to discuss matters such as the Group's financial performance, acquisitions, group-wide development projects, succession planning and competence development, together with various other strategic issues.
-During 2013, nine minuted meetings were held, as well as a two-day meeting to which additional Group managers were invited.
+The CEO has appointed a Group management team with day-to-day responsibility for various aspects of the Group's operation. ÅF's Group management normally meets once a month to discuss matters such as the Group's financial performance, acquisitions, Group-wide development projects, succession planning and competence development, together with various other strategic issues.
+During 2014, ten minuted meetings were held, as well as a two-day meeting with additional Group managers invited.

-Once a month the CEO and the CFO discuss each of the divisions' income statements, balance sheets and key figures with the relevant divisional management team and conduct a status review of any major projects.
+Once a month the CEO and the CFO discuss each of the divisions' income statements, balance sheets, key figures and major projects with the relevant president and controller.
 In addition, meetings are held three times a year to discuss longer-term matters, focusing on HR, strategy and budget.